Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value: Details on the General Diffusion Formulation

 \subsection{Convert Flow Matching Schedules to EDM Formulation}

-\paragraph{Flow Matching, $\bfvv$ prediction target.} In original Flow Matching paper\cite{lipman2023flow}, $p_t(\bfxx_t)$ is the noise distribution when $t=0$ and becomes the data distribution when $t=1$.
-To align with the time line of diffusion models, we revert the original Flow Matching construction, i.e. $p_t(\bfxx_t)$ is the data distribution when $t=0$ and becomes the noise distribution when $t=1$.
+\paragraph{Flow Matching, $\bfvv$-prediction loss function.} In the original Flow Matching paper~\citep{lipman2023flow}, $p_t(\bfxx_t)$ is the noise distribution when $t=0$ and becomes the data distribution when $t=1$.
+To align with the time line of diffusion models, we revert the original Flow Matching construction, \ie, $p_t(\bfxx_t)$ is the data distribution when $t=0$ and becomes the noise distribution when $t=1$.
 Then the loss function in the Flow Matching formulation is given by

 where $\alpha_t=1-t, \sigma_t=t, p^{\text{FM}}(t)=\clU(0,1)$.
 In order to convert the Flow Matching formulation to the EDM formulation, we should transform the flow matching diffusion process to the VE diffusion process.
 Dividing $(1-\sigma_t)$ in both side of the equation $\bfxx_t=(1-\sigma_t)\bfxx_0+\sigma_t\bfeps$, we have